kontent-ai/kontent-ai-migration-toolkit/README.md

-# Kontent.ai Data Manager
+# Kontent.ai Migration Toolkit

-The purpose of this project is to export & import content data to & from [Kontent.ai](https://kontent.ai) projects.
+The purpose of this project is to import content data to [Kontent.ai](https://kontent.ai) projects using various formats.

 Data is exported via `Delivery Api` and imported back via `Management Api`.
 There are 3 default formats for data:
 `json`, `jsonJoined` and `csv`.
 It is possible to write custom transformer if you need to add some extra processing or use different format all together.

+Additionally, content data can also be quickly exported using the `Delivery Api`.

 This library can only be used in `node.js`.
 Use in Browsers is not supported.